 The "black-box" design of modern DMIs often prevents musicians from making arbitrary modifications or personalisations.
 The first objective of the Hackable Instruments project is to explore and enhance appropriation in the context of DMIs, studying how design constraints influence the development of unexpected playing techniques.
 The project also seeks to enable modification (even possibly destructive modification) of the original instrument to suit the performer's personal taste.
 This component includes the study of prevailing hacking and circuit bending techniques and the design of new DMIs which are specially suited to them.

 The hackable instruments are self-contained boxes, using an embedded BeagleBone Black ARM computer running Linux and a new ultra-low-latency sensor/audio platform.
 Although technology plays a fundamental role in the project, its scientific and artistic contributions are closely tied to collaboration with musicians and music hackers.

-As part of the Hackable Instruments project, we have developed the BeagleRT ultra-low latency real-time audio and sensor environment for BeagleBone Black.
-BeagleRT provides hard real-time performance with latency as low as 90 microseconds.
-The software is freely available for download at the BeagleRT SoundSoftware repository.
-Design plans for a custom hardware board featuring stereo audio, 8 analog inputs, 8 analog outputs and onboard speaker amplifiers are coming soon!
+As part of the Hackable Instruments project, we have developed the Bela (formerly "BeagleRT") ultra-low latency real-time audio and sensor environment for BeagleBone Black.
+Bela provides hard real-time performance with latency as low as 90 microseconds.
+The software and board designs are freely available for download at the Bela SoundSoftware repository.

 This project is funded by the UK Engineering and Physical Sciences Research Council (EPSRC) under grant EP/K032046/1 (2013-14).